DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Tomes.md

+Tomes themselves are blueprints.
+The mesh / materials they use can be configured.

 # Primary Attack

-- The primary attacks are
+- The primary attacks are all components that derive from the same base class -